You may know CPR for physical emergencies. Why not learn Mental Health First Aid to use during a mental health crisis?

 Youth Mental Health First Aid

 Community Advocates Public Policy Institute offers Youth Mental Health First Aid training for those who regularly interact with youth ages 12-18, including school staff, law enforcement, faith leaders, hospital and nursing home staff, sports coaches, after-school program staff, mentors, and parents and guardians.
 Youth Mental Health First Aid empowers adults with tools to help assess teens who may be developing a mental health problem or experiencing a crisis.
-The training is eight hours, which can be split into two four-hour sessions, and intended for groups of 5 to 30 participants.

 The course introduces common mental health challenges for youth, reviews typical adolescent development, and teaches a 5-step action plan for how to help young people in both crisis and non-crisis situations.
 Topics covered include: